devvynl/devvynl/README.md

 - 👋 Hi, I’m @devvynl
-- 👀 I’m interested in baking & fitness
-- 🌱 Currently in a full stack engineering program
+- 🌱 Recently graduated a full stack engineering program
 - 📚 A former dental nerd that loves learning & challenging myself
+- 👀 I love to bake, cook, and work out to eat all the food
 - 📫 How to reach me devvynm@gmail.com

 <!---